Please note that all these aspects are subject to change in accordance with Ministry of Education (MOE) and/or Health (MOH)

 - Will Senior pupils’ work be marked?

-It is hoped that, with sensible measures, teachers should be able to mark work as usual.
+It is hoped that, with sensible measures, teachers are able to mark work as usual.

 - Will the library and Grayling Centre be open for Senior pupils?

-Yes, but with limited numbers and physical distancing in place.
-Private Study periods will take place in houses.
-The Grayling Centre will not be available for Prep, but will be available for specific evening events, run by the Sixth Form team with a maximum number of 20 pupils.
+Yes, but at 50% capacity and with physical distancing in place.
+Private Study periods take place in houses.
+The Grayling Centre will not be available for Prep, but will be available for specific evening events, run by the Sixth Form team but with 50% capacity of the facility.

 - How will the College continue to provide effective and supportive Pastoral care for Senior pupils?

-HMMs, AHMMs, Matron and House Tutors will be maintaining high quality contact and support to pupils within their houses.
-Equally, the College Counsellor will remain available to those requiring more specific individual support.
-PSHE sessions will help pupils to acclimatise into daily routines, re-establishing friendships within the context of physical distancing.
+HMMs, AHMMs, Matron and House Tutors maintain high quality contact and support to pupils within their houses.
+Equally, the College Counsellor remains available to those requiring more specific individual support.
+PSHE sessions are tailored to explore specific life skills ranging from resilience, first aid, mental health and e-safety plus a whole range of other topical issues to further enhance our pupils’ learning experience.
 Naturally, in the event of a life-threatening emergency physical distancing measure may need to be relaxed.

 - Will any trips or offsite activities take place for Senior pupils? (e.g. Friday prayers)